Love Your Lungs

 Sometimes we take our lungs for granted.
 They keep us alive and well; for the most part, many of us don't need to think about them.
 Over the past two years, the pandemic has taught us just how important it is to love our lungs.

 By adopting certain healthy habits, you can better maintain the health of your lungs, and keep them working optimally well into your senior years.

 Here are some simple things we can do to keep our lungs as healthy as possible.

 - Stay active.
 Our heart beats faster when we exercise, and our lungs work harder to deliver more oxygen while expelling more carbon dioxide.
 Creating strong and healthy lungs through exercise helps us resist ageing and disease better.

 - Decrease indoor pollutants.
 Try to increase indoor ventilation and avoid exposure to harsh chemicals, including strong cleaning agents and synthetic air fresheners.
 This can be achieved by dusting and vacuuming regularly (an excellent way to increase exercise!), like mould, dust and pet dander can irritate your lungs.
-You can read more about indoor air pollution here.

 - Why not try breathing exercises to help maintain and increase lung capacity and strengthen your breathing muscles, making it easier to keep your lungs healthy.
-The British Lung Folundation has put together an exercise handbook.
+The British Lung Foundation has put together an exercise handbook.